theveloped/Kiko-plus/about.md

       <button class="btn" type="submit">Request my CV</button>
   </form>

-    If you like the work I do and think you might fit in your team please get in touch or share my resume with your hiring manager.
+    If you like the work I do and think I might fit in your team please get in touch or share my resume with your hiring manager.
 As a small check to see if you are not simply a scraper or adding my CV to a large and bottomless pit I've added a small "knowledgeWall".
 Please enter the rounded answer to one of the questions below, if correct I will send you my CV automatically.
 </div>

 <div style="overflow: auto; width: 100%;">